written on August 27, 2024

 MiniJinja, unlike Jinja2 does not use code generation but has a basic stack based VM and a AST based bytecode compiler.
 Since MiniJinja follows Jinja2 it inherits a lot of the realities of the underlying object system that Jinja2 inherits from Python.
 For instance macros (functions) are first class objects and they can have closures.
 This has challenges because it's easy to create cycles and Rust has no garbage collector that can help with this problem.

-The core object model in MiniJinja is a Value type which is represented by an enum that looks as follows (some less important variants removed):
+by an enum that looks as follows (some less important variants removed):

 #[derive(Clone)]